Subtitles and Transcript

 10:45 Richard Pyle: When you start talking like Donald Duck, there's no situation in the world that can seem tense.

-11:11 Diver 1 (Video): What kind of sharks?
+11:12 (Video) Diver 1: What kind of sharks?

-11:14 Diver 2: Uh, silvertip sharks.
+11:15 Diver 2: Silvertip sharks.

 11:16 Diver 1: Oh.

-11:29 Diver 2 (Video): Hoo!
+11:30 (Video) Diver 2: Hoo!
 That little guy is frisky!
-(Laughter)

-12:40 This one's -- you know, you can see how ugly it is.
-Even if you ignore the scientific value of this thing, just look at the monetary value of this thing.
-A couple of these ended up getting sold through the aquarium trade to Japan, where they sold for 15,000 dollars apiece.
-That's half-a-million dollars per pound.
+12:44 Even if you ignore the scientific value of this thing, look at the monetary value of this thing.
+A couple of these were sold through the aquarium trade to Japan, where they sold for 15,000 dollars apiece.
+That's half a million dollars a pound.

-14:06 So, what I'm going to show you right now, very quickly, is just a sampling of a few of the new species we've discovered.
-What's extraordinary about this is not just the sheer number of species we're finding -- although as you can see that's pretty amazing, this is only half of what we've found -- what's extraordinary is how quickly we find them.
+14:08 What I'm going to show you now, quickly, is a sampling of the new species we've discovered.
+What's extraordinary is not just the number of species we're finding -- though as you can see, that's pretty amazing; this is only half of what we've found -- what's extraordinary is how quickly we find them.
 We're up to seven new species per hour of time we spend at that depth.
-Now, if you go to an Amazon jungle and fog a tree, you may get a lot of bugs, but for fishes, there's nowhere in the world you can get seven new species per hour of time.
+If you go to an Amazon jungle and fog a tree, you may get a lot of bugs, but for fishes, there's nowhere in the world you can get seven new species per hour of time.

-15:53 The second goal, for those of us who have mastered that first goal, is to -- you know, you call it spiritual fulfillment, you can call it financial success, you can call it any number of different things.
-I call it seeking joy -- this pursuit of happiness.
+15:53 The second goal, for those of us who have mastered the first goal -- call it spiritual fulfillment, call it financial success, you can call it any number of different things.
+I call it seeking joy, this pursuit of happiness.
 So, I guess my theme on this is this guy lived his life to the fullest, he absolutely did.
 You have to balance those two goals.
 If you live your whole life in fear -- I mean, life is a sexually transmitted disease with 100 percent mortality.
-So, you can't live your life in fear.
+So you can't live your life in fear.

-16:23 I thought that was an old one.
+16:23 I thought that was an old one!